 Not only are our pediatric surgeons experts in the care of common conditions such as appendicitis or hernia repair, but our team is also renowned for treatment of more complex conditions such as neonatal congenital anomalies, childhood cancers, and traumas.
 We are also specialists in minimally invasive surgical techniques.

-The Pediatric Surgery Department at MCH also offers emergency and continuing care to pediatric patients who are admitted to the hospital through our children’s trauma center and emergency department.
+The Pediatric Surgery Department at NCH also offers emergency and continuing care to pediatric patients who are admitted to the hospital through our children’s trauma center and emergency department.
 Our emergency rooms provide care for more than 80,000 children per year.

 Pediatric patients recover from anesthesia and surgery in recovery rooms staffed by nurses, doctors and technicians who are uniquely knowledgeable and dedicated to pediatric surgery patients.
 Should a child require intensive care, our critical care units are staffed by board-certified intensivists who work hand-in-hand with the pediatric surgeons in charge of the child’s care.